 And for something special, private charters of the Allen Gardiner River Cruise Restaurant mean you get a happy salty sea dog!
 Enjoy a delicious meal made from locally sourced produce, with up to 18 guests, it's up to you whether those guests are of the human or canine variety!

 You're spoilt for choice when it comes to walks that you are your dog will love!

 Explore some of Suffolk's magnificent medieval churches with Angels & Pinnacles; offering a range of walks which taking in the areas in and around the River Deben, Framlingham and Southwold:

-Our Guide to Walking on The Suffolk Coast features a range of walks, many of which are suitable for your four-legged friend too.
-There’s beach walks, country walks and pub walks to choose from.
+Check out our Guide to Walking on The Suffolk Coast features a range of walks, many of which are suitable for your four-legged friend too.
+There are beach walks, country walks and pub walks to choose from.

 Now where’s the lead?

 There is plenty of dog friendly accommodation on The Suffolk Coast; from B&Bs and hotels, to self-catering cottages and camping!

 Winners of the 2017 Visit England Dog Friendly Business Award! - Labradoodles 'Teddy' & 'Amber' invite dogs and their owners to stay!
 Letheringham Water Mill Cottages have blown away the cobwebs from traditional dog friendly holiday cottages with their award-winning 5* exclusive portfolio.
 Nestling in the heart of beautiful rural Suffolk, close to the Heritage Suffolk Coast, this is the ideal place to relax with two and four legged friends.

 There are 5 magical places to stay - 4 riverside decked cottages and The Mill House - all set beside the River Deben within 7 acres of trees and greenery at this historic Grade II Water Mill.The safe site allows dogs to run free.
 The cottages are not just dog friendly, they are really dog friendly with no compromise on quality!